 City of Selah discharges to a waterbody with a TMDL.
-The co-permittees participate in TMDLs under development as members of technical advisory groups, including the Yakima Area Creeks projects.
+Yakima County participates in TMDLs under development as members of technical advisory groups, including the Yakima Area Creeks projects.

-1. Co-permittees will identify TMDL projects that may involve their MS4 discharges.
-2. Co-permittees will comply with TMDL requirements.
-3. Co-permittees will participate as Technical Advisory Group members during the TMDL process.
+1. Yakima County will identify TMDL projects that may involve their MS4 discharges.
+2. Yakima County will comply with TMDL requirements, when a TMDL is approved and implemented.
+3. Yakima County will participate as Technical Advisory Group members during the TMDL process.

-1. List of TMDL projects in proximity to regional co-permittee MS4 boundaries.
+1. List of TMDL projects in proximity to regional permittee MS4 boundaries.
 2. Maintain a record of TAG attendance.

-- No activities were required during the previous calendar year. - Status of TMDLs potentially affecting RSWG partners, as of March 19, 2013 on Ecology's [web site](#).
+- No activities were required during the previous calendar year. - Status of TMDLs potentially affecting RSWG partners, as of the end of 2021 on Ecology's [website](#).

 Waterbody Pollutant(s) Status

-Mid-Yakima River Basin Fecal coliform Under Development
+Yakima River: Mid Basin e-coli Issued 2021, QAPP in development

-Yakima River Toxics Under Development
+Yakima River Toxics In Development